 You can use Vidpresso upstream of your switcher or production software if you have an existing live streaming workflow.

-Disclaimer: If you don't have some of the options explained below, please contact your SPM or email@example.com to have the functionality added to your account.
+NOTE: If you don't have some of the options explained below, please contact your Facebook SPM or firstname.lastname@example.org to have the functionality added to your account.

 Part One: Connecting Vidpresso Output to your Switcher/Software

 On the stream setup tab, click on the drop-down menu under "Origin" and select "External."

 If you are using Vidpresso with OBS, Wirecast, Livestream Studio, Grabyo, Xsplit, Vmix or any other software or switcher that supports browser overlays, copy the "Output URL" (below the "Origin" drop-down), and paste it into your software's or switcher's web source or browser source layer.